Minor issues on this website are caused by the (unfortunately) discontinued Serif

 The Shape of Things to Come:

-Twice a month, a new chapter or supplement will be released, depending on its
+Depending on its size, a new chapter or supplement will be released at least

 The articles/pamphlets below cover numerous pages and may take a considerable